Memotech-Bill/PicoBB/README.md

 ## Custom Builds

-The makefiles (above) produce two standard builds.
+The makefiles (above) produce standard builds.
 Custom builds can be performed using CMake.

      $ mkdir build
      $ cd build